-19. Private Fostering Arrangements
+26. Private Fostering Arrangements

-A private fostering arrangement occurs when someone other than a parent or close relative cares for a child for a period of 28 days or more, with the agreement of the child's parents.
-It applies to children under the age of 16 or 18 if the child is disabled.
-Children looked after by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered.
+A private fostering arrangement occurs when someone other than a parent or close relative cares for a pupil for a period of 28 days or more, with the agreement of the pupil's parents.
+It applies to pupils under the age of 16 or 18 if the pupil is disabled.
+Pupils looked after by the local authority or who are place in residential schools, children's homes or hospitals are not considered to be privately fostered.

-Private fostering occurs in all cultures, including British culture and children may be privately fostered at any age.
+Private fostering occurs in all cultures, including British culture and pupil may be privately fostered at any age.

-Orchard Vale Community School recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
-Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country.
+Orchard Vale Community School recognise that most privately fostered pupils remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+Therefore, all staff are alert to possible safeguarding issues, including the possibility that the pupil has been trafficked into the country.